 Other Attractions at the Bristol International Balloon Fiesta

 Take a Hot Air Balloon Ride

-Bristol is known for having a bustling music scene.
-Bristol’s festivals are great at showcasing the local talent and up-and-coming musicians.
+Bristol is known for having a bustling music scene and Bristol’s festivals are great at showcasing the local talent and up-and-coming musicians.

 - 2 pm to 8 pm on Thursday and Friday

 - 12:30 pm to 7:30 pm on Saturday